cscheid/ieeevis.org/content/info/open-practices/arxiv-first-time-user.md

 **Renaming ``.tex`` files** If you have multiple files, arXiv usually infers what your main file is, however, you can name the main TeX file `ms.tex` to make sure that it is the file that is processed first.
 Note that you will need to rename your `.bib` file as `ms.bib` as well.

 **Getting references to work, i.e., including the `bbl` file:** One step that needs pointing out here is the requirement to use `.bbl` files to get your references included in the output.
 This is due to arXiv's compiler not running the BibTeX command.
-Luckily, tt's easy to produce the `.bbl` file.
-Once you compile your paper in any TeX editor, the `.bbl` file should be in the directory as a bi-product, just include that in the files to be submitted to arXiv.
+Luckily, it's easy to produce the `.bbl` file.
+Once you compile your paper in any TeX editor, the `.bbl` file should be in the directory as a by-product, just include that in the files to be submitted to arXiv.
 Make sure that the `.bbl` file has the same name as the main `.tex` file.

 **Submitting files in bulk:** One step you might find tedious is to submit all the individual files separately.
 What you can do speed this up is to submit a packaged folder with all your files.
 The arXiv manual provides further guidance [here](https://arxiv.org/help/submit_tex):